-- When can I take an Internship for Credit?
+- When can I take an internship for academic credit?

-- How many internship/project hours do I have to work?
+- How many internship hours do I have to work?

-- When do I start looking for an internship?
+- When should I start looking for an internship?

 - What do I do first!?

-- Can I do an Internship for credit where I currently work?
+- Can I complete an internship for credit where I currently work?

-- You are eligible to take an Internship for credit during your Junior or Senior Year, after you have completed at least 3 of your 300 or 400 level courses required for your major.
+Typically, internships are completed during your junior or senior year after you have completed at least 3 of your 300- or 400-level courses required for your major.

-- You can take 2-12 credits* of AST.
-Please refer to your academic advisor or Internship Services staff for assistance determining how many credits that you need.
+- You can earn 2-12 credits* of IPL 300.
+Please refer to your academic advisor or an IPL Coordinator for assistance in determining how many credits you need.

-- *College of Business and Management students are allowed to take 6 credits (students interested in earning up to 8 credit hours should consult Dr. Dyanne Ferk or Dr. Leonard Branson if they are interested in earning over 6 credits.
+*College of Business and Management students should consult Dr. Dyanne Ferk or Dr. Leonard Branson if they are interested in earning over 6 credits.

-- If you enroll in more than 6 credits, there are additional requirements: Guidelines for Internship Course Beyond 6 Credit Hours
+- If you enroll in more than 6 credits, there are additional assignment requirements.

 - Please note: students under UIS catalogs prior to 2007 who are fulfilling University Requirements are required to work 40 hours for every credit.
 For example, 8 credits = 320 hours.

-- You should start looking for an internship or project early in the semester BEFORE you plan to complete your Internship for Credit.
+You should start looking for an internship or project early in the semester BEFORE you plan to complete your internship for credit.
+In addition, many competitive internships have deadlines 6 months to 1 year before the internship start date.

-- See the Internship Steps page for the steps to set up your Internship for credit.
+See the Internship Steps page for the steps to set up your internship for credit and enroll in the IPL 300 course.

-You may be able to complete your internship at your current place of employment if the following are true and your academic advisor approves:
+You may be able to complete your internship at your current place of employment if the following are true and your department approves:

 - You currently work in your field of study.

-- You have a work supervisor who is willing to supervise your work for the credit-bearing Internship, participate in a site visit with a UIS faculty member, and fill out an evaluation of you at the end.
+- You have a work supervisor who is willing to supervise your work for the credit-bearing internship, participate in a site visit with a UIS faculty member, and fill out an evaluation of your work at the end.

-- The Internship course, EXL 300 or EXL 301, is offered online, on-ground, or in a blended format.
+- The internship course, IPL 300 is offered online, on-ground, or in a blended format.

-- See the Curriculum page for details on the Internship course requirements.
+- See the Course Information page for details on the internship course requirements.